warmist/scripts/docs/exterminate.rst

 such as vampires, it also sets animal.vanish_countdown to 2.

-The script drowns units in the liquid of choice by modifying the tile with a liquid level of 7 every tick, and watching for changes in the units' positions cleaning up the liquids in the previous tiles.
+The script drowns units in the liquid of choice by modifying the tile with a liquid level of 7 every tick.
+If the unit moves, the liquid moves along with it, leaving the vacated tiles clean.